al-c95/JInvoice/docs/design/design.md

 ## Introduction
 This is a simple Java Swing invoice generator application.
 It allows the user to enter the details of the invoice in a form, and generate a Microsoft Excel spreadsheet or PDF document with the invoice information.
 The user interface has a minimalist and functional design.
 The development of this application is primarily for the purposes of programming practice, but it may be suitable for real-world use as well.

+This document may be updated as development progresses and aspects of the design change.

 ## Requirements
 ### R-1
 The application must be cross-platform on Windows, Mac and Linux.